 Technology

-Is Immersion in Virtual Reality Good or Bad?
+Is Immersion In Virtual Reality Good Or Bad?

-Immersion in Virtual Reality
+Immersion In Virtual Reality

 Immersion is a unique experience connected with the world of virtual reality, where a stimulus is technologically used to establish an enthralling total environment (Freina & Ott, 2015).
 It is an act of physically being present in a non-existent world.
 It happens when the visual reality user gets surrounded by other visual images, which stimulate a completely different environment.
-The user explores the three dimensions involving the visual world reality to make the immersed believe as the real world.
+The user explores the three dimensions involving the visual world reality to make the immersed believe in the real world.
 Fundamentally, it entails a feeling in which the user feels tangled in the virtual world designed by competent people in that field.
-The degree of faithfulness produced by the virtual or the artistic environment determines the intensity of belief or disbelief (McMahan et al., 2012).
-Despite the technological inadequacies and imminent rebuttals against it, immersion in VR is “good” because it promotes networking, enhances communication aspects, and invigorates technological entertainment in the society.
+The degree of faithfulness produced by the virtual or artistic environment determines the intensity of belief or disbelief (McMahan et al., 2012).
+Despite the technological inadequacies and imminent rebuttals against it, immersion in VR is “good” because it promotes networking, enhances communication aspects, and invigorates technological entertainment in society.

 The extent of this interaction depends on the quality of the data received, the user’s psychological preparedness, the degree of suspense that the VR creates, and the level of disbelief that the user achieves.
-To improve the level of the alleged networking and the ultimate “immersion”, the VR should include quality of graphics, a clear audio, and a classy video to engage all the five sense of a user.
+To improve the level of the alleged networking and the ultimate “immersion”, the VR should include quality graphics, clear audio, and a classy video to engage all the five senses of a user.
 Steuer further talks of “breadth” to demonstrate how one can designate a virtual environment to stimulate all the human senses.
-In a counter argument or a rebuttal, it can be argued that the networking abilities and interaction skills that immersion in the VR provides are deceitful and impractical.
+In a counterargument or a rebuttal, it can be argued that the networking abilities and interaction skills that immersion in VR provides are deceitful and impractical.
 It is not easy to apply the imaginary skills in a real physical world.
-Overall, despite the rebuttal, immersion in the VR augments users’ networking abilities with the virtual world, which eventually improves how one interacts with the physical environment.
+Overall, despite the rebuttal, immersion in VR augments users’ networking abilities with the virtual world, which eventually improves how one interacts with the physical environment.

 In conclusion, despite the rebuttals, immersion in VR is “good” because it provides exclusive entertainment, nurtures communication abilities, and improves interaction skills.
-Modern technology has made immersion in VR constructive because it makes people perceive things and reason out in a better and more improved way than before.
+Modern technology has made immersion in VR constructive because it allows people to perceive things and reason in a better and more improved way than before.
 The VR completely moves users to a new world through technology, which renders immersion an important area of interest.

 References